 This is America-Leader of the Free World?!
 Vocabulary for such gargantuan evil mindsets utterly fails!
-Yet every US Administration since President Harry S. Truman authorized the first atomic bombs dropped (which phenomenon he, a Baptist Sunday School teacher, declared to be "the greatest event in human history"-and not the Resurrection?!-one massively death-dealing, the other universally life-giving), along with thousands of strategists, day-in, day-out, went off to work in their business suits with this kind of obscene potential horror, like "visions of sugar plums dancing in their heads."
+Yet every US Administration since President Harry S. Truman authorized the first atomic bombs dropped (which phenomenon he, a one-time Baptist Sunday School teacher, declared to be "the greatest thing in history"-and not the Resurrection?!-one massively death-dealing, the other universally life-giving), along with thousands of strategists, day-in, day-out, went off to work in their business suits with this kind of obscene potential horror, like "visions of sugar plums dancing in their heads."
 How delightfully American (Empire)!

-In The Doomsday Machine: Confessions of a Nuclear War Planner, by Daniel Ellsberg, we read about a document the writer was privy to, though it was headed "Top Secret-Sensitive."
+In The Doomsday Machine: Confessions of a Nuclear War Planner, we read about a document the writer was privy to, though it was headed "Top Secret-Sensitive."
 Under that was "For the President's Eyes Only":

 The total death toll as calculated by the Joint Chiefs [in 1961], from a U.S. first strike aimed at the Soviet Union, its Warsaw Pact satellites, and China, would be roughly six hundred million dead.
 A hundred Holocausts.
 I remember what I thought when I first held the single sheet with the graph on it.
 I thought, This piece of paper should not exist.
 It should never have existed.
 Not in America.
 Not anywhere, ever.
 It depicted evil beyond any human project ever.
 There should be nothing on earth, nothing real, that it referred to.
-One of the principal expected effects of this plan-partly intended, partly (in allied, neutral, and satellite countries) undesired but foreseeable and accepted "collateral damage"-was summarized on that second piece of paper, which I held a week later in the spring of 1961: the extermination of over half a billion people.
+One of the principal expected effects of this plan-partly intended, partly (in allied, neutral, and satellite countries) undesired but foreseeable and accepted "collateral damage"-was summarized on that second